-These 5 Minute DIY Christmas Luminaries will save your bacon when you need a quick, easy…. yet fabulous holiday table centerpiece.
+These 5 Minute DIY Christmas Luminaries with fresh cedar clippings, and real cranberries, will save your bacon when you need a quick, easy…. yet fabulous holiday table centerpiece.
 Simple supplies and simple to put together.
 These always get rave reviews.

 5 Minute DIY Christmas Luminaries

 This year, I’ve been short on time which means my holiday decorating is even more simple than normal.
 I’m much later in getting things done around here, but I’m OK with that.
 Why let it create even more stress, right?
 That’s where these 5 Minute DIY Christmas Luminaries will really come in handy.

 I’m all about living a creative life in the most simple way I can.
 Like you, I don’t always have a lot of time to create the perfect home I often fantasize about.
 My Pinterest boards are FULL of creative inspiration, and sadly that’s about as far as I get sometimes!
 I seem to always have grand ideas for how I’m going to decorate for a holiday, and then reality hits and I find myself scrambling.
 This year with my mom passing away, many things are on the back burner.

 So instead of getting stressed, I have learned how to put together simple, yet creative decorating ideas that keep me inspired, yet sane throughout the season.
 My motto is always “It doesn’t have to be fancy to be perfect”!

 - A simple jar.
 Use mason jars, old pickle jars, or find something more decorative like these hobnail jars I found at New Seasons.
 I found them in the plant section as I was walking out with a load of groceries and stopped dead in my tracks.

 - Cranberries.
 You can usually find a bag of them easily in your produce section.
 Or purchase faux cranberries to use year after year.